CycloneDX/guides/MBOM/en/0x20-Object-Model.md

 ![Object Model - workspace](images/Object-Model/workspace.svg)

+#### `workspace`

+A named, logical resource typically backed by a filesystem or data resource shareable by workflow tasks.
+In some cases, these workspaces are implemented with access control to limit access to specific workflows or tasks.

 #### `resourceReferences`

 References to component or service resources that are used to realize the workspace.
 These could include references to resources such as storage services.

+See section [resourceReferenceChoice explained](#resourcereferencechoice-explained) for more details on how to specify resource references.

 #### `volume`